The tiny Mediterranean island of Malta is becoming one of Europe’s hottest holiday destinations that’s perfect for every type of traveller.

 Word of advice: buses in Malta fill up fast, and will sometimes pass by without warning.
 Just make sure you plan ahead and leave plenty of time in your schedule for travel!

-You can rent a car from 10-25 EUR per day at any of the major tourist spots like Sliema, Qawra, Bugibba and St. Paul’s Bay, as well as from the airport.
+You can rent a car from any of the major tourist spots like Sliema, Qawra, Bugibba and St. Paul’s Bay, as well as from the airport.
 People drive on the left hand side in Malta (just like in the UK).
+I use Discover Car Hire for their superb deals on car rentals in Malta.

 Word of Advice: Maltese drivers tend to be temperamental and not particularly interested in abiding by the law of the road.
 Indeed, while Malta is officially left-hand drive, if you ask the locals where they drive, they’ll tell you “in the shade” which is funny, but often true.